puntogris/posture-reminder/README.md

 # posture reminder
-App that will send you a notification to remind you to fix your posture, you can set a time period of the day to receive them and the time interval between each notification.
+App that will send you a notification reminding you to fix your posture, you can set the time frame to receive them and the time interval between each notification.

 Used in this project:</br>
   * Kotlin